asuratos/artisoc-traffic-model2018/README.md

 They change lanes whenever they seen an opportunity to speed up, ignoring cars behind them.

 All cars attempt to accelerate to their ideal speed whenever possible.
+If a car is in the "recovering" state, their acceleration is reduced to 25% *(arbitrary value)*

 ## Stop lights